MihaiMocanuGit/AssociativeOperationCounter-Cpp_port/README.md

 # AssociativeOperationCounter-Cpp_port
-In hopes of trying to make it faster, it's a cpp port of: https://github.com/MihaiMocanuGit/AssociativeOperationsCounter
+In hopes of trying to make this program faster, I've ported this [python variant](https://github.com/MihaiMocanuGit/AssociativeOperationsCounter) to C++.

-Will count and show all possible associative operations on a finite set of N elements, where N <= 4 for now
+It will count and show all possible associative operations (semigroups) on a finite set of N elements, where N <= 4.

 # Compilation
 To create a Makefile and run it using CMake: